Guest-615695028/Guest-615695028/en/grammar.md

 ## Verbs
 ### Do-support
-In English, the use of the auxiliary verb do (or one of its inflected forms e.g. does), to form negated clauses and constructions which require subject–auxiliary inversion, such as questions, is used optionally as an auxiliary even in simple declarative sentences, usually as a means of adding emphasis (e.g. "I did shut the fridge.").
+In English, the use of the auxiliary verb do (or one of its inflected forms e.g. _does_, _did_), to form negated clauses and constructions which require subject–auxiliary inversion, such as questions, is used optionally as an auxiliary even in simple declarative sentences, usually as a means of adding emphasis (e.g. "I did shut the fridge.").
 This is nearly unseen in other European Union official languages.
 However, in negated and inverted clauses, _do_ is usually used in today's Modern English, wherein the negating word _not_ is not attached directly to just any finite lexical verb; rather, it can only attach to an auxiliary or copular verb.
 For example, the sentence _I am not_ with the copula _be_ is fully idiomatic, but _I know not_ with the finite lexical verb _know_, while grammatical, is archaic.
 If there is no other auxiliary present when negation is required, the auxiliary do is used to produce a form like _I do not (don't) know_.
 The same applies in clauses requiring inversion, including most questions: inversion must involve the subject and an auxiliary verb, so it is not idiomatic to say _“Know you him?”_; today's English usually substitutes _“Do you know him?”_

 Why is do-support become idiomatic?
-Without do-support, the first question following will have two semantics.
+Without do-support, the question

+> What does that man eat?

+—— can be rewritten as ——

 > What eats that man?
-> What does that man eat?

-Do-support differentiate the latter question from the former, so it shall be mandated at most when and only when:
+—— yet another question.
+Therefore, the do-support differentiate the latter question from the former, so it shall be mandated at most when and only when:
 1. Imperative "Do not" (even the verb _to be_)
 3. In Word questions, The subject is not "I", "we", "thou", "ye", "he", "she", and "they" (only nominative forms differ from obliques other than "who"/"whom") and nothing follows the subject.
 4. In Yes-no questions, The subject is not a single pronoun.